44 DIY Closet Ideas Built with Pipe & Fittings

 Black pipe with unfinished blonde wood is an easy way to make your closet look chic.
 If you like the look of this unit but aren’t sure how to build it, our team offers free design assistance.
 They can compile a list of the parts you need to get things started.

-What do you do if you have a studio apartment or an old house with no dedicated closet space?
-You build a free-standing one.
 A large board mounted to the top of the rack provides long-term storage for shoes, hats, bags, or boxes of winter clothes.
 Another board mounted to the side of the closet helps divide the room and keep things separate.

 Bags are a ubiquitous accessory, but there’s rarely dedicated closet space for storing them.
 Instead of using plastic hooks or drilling metal hooks into the wall, simply put a few Kee Klamp hooks onto the clothing rack.
 You can tighten the set screw so that the hook stays in place, then go back and adjust later if you want to move it.